 Midwives are primarily known for their expertise and historical position as providers for families during pregnancy, labor, childbirth, and the immediate postpartum.
 Midwives are trusted all over the world as caregivers for the tender, joyful, and occasionally complicated times of conception, birth, and postpartum.

-We monitor healthy pregnancies, treat for complications, help facilitate healthy births and empower confident, capable new parents, babies, and families.
-If at any point during the course of care a mother or baby develops complications that could benefit from specialized medical attention, midwives can help facilitate this consultation and care.
-Our care lasts from conception to about 6 weeks postpartum.
+Midwives are most known for monitoring healthy pregnancies, treating for complications, helping facilitate healthy births and empower confident, capable new parents, babies, and families.
+If at any point during the course of care a client or baby develops complications that could benefit from specialized medical attention, midwives facilitate consultation and medical care.
+Our care typically lasts from conception to about 6 weeks postpartum.

 Midwives have also historically done so much more.
-We are trusted in helping families and individuals understand sexuality, fertility and conception and bring in a pregnancy when they desire to.
-We help individuals and families understand their full range of options when they decide they can no longer carry a pregnancy for whatever reason.
-We manage miscarriage and stillbirth.
-We manage complications after birth for parents and baby.
-We touch the heart and soul of those engaged in care, and with compassion, deep awareness and understanding, witness the most profound moments of people’s lives and interactions with their own bodily power.
+We were trusted in helping families and individuals understand sexuality, fertility and conception and bring in a pregnancy when they desire to.
+We helped individuals and families understand their full range of options when they decided they can no longer carry a pregnancy for whatever reason.
+We managed miscarriage and stillbirth.
+We managed complications after birth for parents and baby.
+We touched the heart and soul of those engaged in care, and with compassion, deep awareness and understanding, witnessed the most profound moments of people’s lives and interactions with their own bodily power.